Where are you based??

 relate to their work.
 You need to choose someone who is on the same wavelength and an artist you can trust with your design.

 If you wanted a full colour sleeve you would not ask a person who specialised in script and blackwork to do your tattoo, similarly if you ask me for something you see no examples of in my portfolio (eg- tribal, script, stars)- please don’t be offended if I refer you to someone else.

 Is there anything you won’t tattoo?

 Yes, anything that doesn’t sound like it will fit my style of work.
-Also faces, genitalia, hands (this includes finger tattoos), necks (unless you have a huge amount of tattoo coverage) and anything which is racist or horribly offensive.
+Also faces, genitalia, hands (this includes finger tattoos), necks (unless you have a huge amount of tattoo coverage) and anything which is racist, transphobic, homophobic or misogynistic.
 White ink only tattoos do not heal or age well so I won’t do those either I’m afraid.
 But I do love to tattoo most other things so feel free to email me your ideas, especially if they’re unusual!